 12. Workaholic, Much?

-Sitting in my car while C has another job interview upstairs.
+Sitting in my car while C has another work call.
 I tuned two pianos today, but am super annoyed and stressed that I haven’t worked out in four days, and now won’t get to today, also.
 I even cheated and had a protein shake between tunings, just to make sure I would go on a run.
-But at 7pm, an hour later than I planned to be done with my last tuning, it started raining outside, C texted to say his interview had been pushed back, and Sharon asked if I could come over and watch something (anything) starring Benedict Cumberbatch.
+But at 7pm, an hour later than I planned to be done with my last tuning, it started raining outside, C texted to say his call had been pushed back, and Sharon asked if I could come over and watch something (anything) starring Benedict Cumberbatch.
 We haven’t seen each other in the last 6 weeks as I’ve been tuning, writing, and overall freaking out; and she’s been almost single handedly moving an entire doctor’s office to a new location, dealing with an intense bout of the stomach flu (all better now), and overall freaking out over in her corner as well.
 I figured this being my only 8 year friendship left, I should definitely go see her.
 In the meantime, however, I have been leaving small care packages on her doorstep every few weeks.
 Candle for illness, and cookies for stress.

 It’s hard to say where things are going next.
 I’m needing a brand new regimen for daily food, exercise, and writing, now that so many things have changed in such a short time.
 But I am writing again..it’s good, too.
 I keep having flashes of vivid, rainbow-colored daydreams where I’m in a ball gown accepting Song of the Year.
 “What will you do now?”
 They ask, shoving a tv microphone in my face.